khanhdang2911/JobSeed/README.md

 ## 🚶 Contributing

-We welcome contributions to enhance our Job Portal web application!
+We welcome contributions to enhance our JobSeed web application!
 Whether you have a suggestion for a new feature, an improvement to existing functionality, or a bug fix, your input is valuable.
 Here’s how you can contribute:

 ### How to Contribute